Charlotte County, FL Logo

 Prescribed Fire in Florida's Ecosystem

-Due to the sub-tropical climate, Florida has a year-round growing season and even during the “dry season” many of Florida’s plants are still growing.
-Florida also has unique geography as a peninsula surrounded by the warm waters of the Atlantic Ocean and the Gulf of Mexico; factors that help to make Florida the lightning capital of the United States.
-The combined factors of geography and sub-tropical climate make all of Florida’s plant communities “fire adapted.”
-Meaning that most of Florida’s plant species require periodic fire to promote growth and seed dispersal.
-Historically, lightning strikes would ignite wildfires that would range hundreds of thousands of acres across Florida landscapes.
+Due to its subtropical climate, Florida has a year-round growing season, and even during the “dry season,” many of its plants continue to grow.
+Florida also has a unique geography as a peninsula surrounded by the warm waters of the Atlantic Ocean and the Gulf of Mexico—factors that help make Florida the lightning capital of the United States.
+The combined effects of this geography and subtropical climate make all of Florida’s plant communities “fire-adapted,” meaning that most plant species require periodic fire to promote growth and seed dispersal.
+Historically, lightning strikes would ignite wildfires that ranged across hundreds of thousands of acres throughout Florida’s landscapes.

-As more people come to Florida, attracted by our warm climate, these large wildfires have been suppressed, which leads to accumulation of natural fuels in the ecosystem.
-This buildup of natural fuels creates dangerous potential for nearby people and property.
-Prescribed fire is a management tool that not only mimics natural process critical for ecosystem health but also benefits the surrounding community by lowering the potential for catastrophic wildfire caused by lightning strikes.
-With more than 30% of Charlotte County lands classified as conservation/preservation protected, prescribed fire is as important to the citizens of Charlotte County as it is the ecosystem health of our natural lands.
+As more people move to Florida, attracted by its warm climate, these large wildfires have been suppressed, leading to the accumulation of natural fuels in the ecosystem.
+This buildup of fuels creates dangerous conditions for nearby people and property.
+Prescribed fire is a management tool that not only mimics a natural process critical for ecosystem health but also benefits the surrounding community by reducing the potential for catastrophic wildfires caused by lightning strikes.
+With more than 30% of Charlotte County lands classified as conservation or preservation areas, prescribed fire is as important to the citizens of Charlotte County as it is to the health of our natural ecosystems.

 Delivering Exceptional Service